Healthy Homes Assessment Bridge Pā

 Draught Stopping Bridge Pā

-Draughts increase the likelihood of lower temperatures in homes.
-A draughty house costs more to heat, meaning wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in households.
+A draughty house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap or crack, then it’s likely a crack or hole which needs sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and let air into or out within your home require seals.
-For instance, if an open fireplace isn’t in use it may cause draughts and should be blocked off.
-Landlords and property managers are accountable for making sure such draughts are eliminated as far as possible.
+If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap, then it’s likely a crack or hole that needs sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+Gaps greater than 3mm that allow air in or out into your house require the sealing.
+For example, if the open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-You don’t require to cover up holes or gaps which are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the house gets warmer and cooler, so that they are able to be closed and opened instead of than sticking.
-We will check all windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the household warms and cools to allow them to be closed and opened rather than securing.
+We will inspect all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections